Getting Your Respiratory or Lung Injury Covered by The DBA

 - Symptoms of shortness of breath, fatigue, or difficulty breathing

-If you or someone you love returned home with breathing difficulties or developed a lung cancer that can be tied to time overseas, then you may have a claim for money benefits under the Defense Base Act.
-Even in cases where the problems developed months or years after exposure, it may be possible to get help.
+If you or someone you love returned home with breathing difficulties or development in lung cancer that can be tied to their experience overseas, then you may have a DBA claim on their hands.
+Even in cases where the problems developed months or years after exposure, it may still be possible to get medical and financial help.